 You can apply for either Exceptional Talent or Exceptional Promise if you work as a fashion designer or architect.
 Moreover, the British Fashion Council (BFC) assess applications from fashion designers.
 Also, applications from architects are set by The Royal Institute of British Architects (RIBA) on our behalf.

 The fee for the first hour of consultation is deductible from the cost of the services engaged.
 Also, we will answer any questions about your case while identifying its benefits and drawbacks.

 An applicant must meet at least two of the below three criteria to obtain a Global talent visa:

 - Media recognition

 - Performances, publications or exhibitions

-Arts Council England will consider up to 10 documents related to media recognition, an award nomination, appearance, performance, or other events that occurred in the 5 years before the date of application.
+Arts Council England will consider up to 10 documents related to media recognition, an award nomination, appearance, performance, or other events that occurred five years before the date of application.

 To discuss your Global Talent visa application with our immigration lawyers, contact us at 02032 907304.